This is Freddie’s story.

 The Freddie Farmer Foundation has expanded rapidly since 2015, as it now offers on-site accommodation for a family, and new equipment.
 This is an extension which will benefit both those in need of physiotherapy and their loved ones for years to come.

-If you would like to give a gift from your family to another, please visit our membership page and sign up your family for just £10 per month.
+If you would like to give a gift from your family to another, please make a donation today.